AkashKumar-004/NPO-WEBSITE/README.md

 Installation :
-To install the necessary dependencies, run the following command: npm install
+To install the necessary dependencies, run the following command : npm install

 Development :
-To start the development server, use the command: npm run dev
+To start the development server, use the command : npm run dev

 Prerequisites :
 Ensure that you have the following installed: